 Both UTM codes and tracking pixels can come in handy when you're measuring your digital marketing efforts.
 It all depends on what you are trying to measure.

 If you want to find out which marketing channels are driving traffic to your landing pages or specific website pages, use UTM codes.
-If you are looking to track your users' behaviour on your website after they view one of your ads, use tracking pixels.
+If you are looking to track your users' behavior on your website after they view one of your ads, use tracking pixels.
 If you are looking to measure both, use a combination of the two!

 Have you used UTM codes or tracking pixels to measure your digital marketing?
 How did it work out for you?
 Contact the Digistorm marketing team and let us know — we'd love to hear from you!